Sunday, August 29, 2010

 Obtaining constant success through their endless toys they develop a very high rate of dopamine secretion and a mental makeup that seeks pleasure continuously and instantly.
 When such children attend classrooms and have to learn tasks that are rarely a matter of instant gratification they quickly lose interest and attention.

-frequently.
+Tasks required at school are neither highly rewarding, at least not immediately, nor do the rewards occur frequently.
 One must go through a number of stages of hard work before attaining success.
 Consequently, the secretion of dopamine, the reward neurotransmitter, does not happen that readily.
 The task has to be painfully mastered before pleasure happens.
 The child who has grown up in a culture of instant gratification loses interest quickly at hard tasks that school demands and starts daydreaming of scenarios that promise instant pleasure.
 He is also fidgety because in his unconscious he is conjuring up scenes where he would rather be instead of where he is at the moment.
 His body, without his conscious knowledge, squirms, and moves to get out of his seat.
 This is the "hyper" part of ADHD.

 Friday, August 6, 2010